Annual Report to Parliament on the Administration of the Privacy Act 2012-2013

-The statistics report for the period of April 1, 2011 to March 31, 2012, is included at the end of this chapter as well as Appendix A.
+The statistics report for the period of April 1, 2012 to March 31, 2013, is included at the end of this chapter as well as Appendix A.

 3. Requests received

 The ATIP Office has received seven privacy requests and two were outstanding from the previous period.
 All nine requests were processed during the period covered by this report.
-Eight were processed and two were carried over to the next reporting period.

-Four complaints were made pursuant to the Privacy Act and received during the previous period were resolved during the period covered by this report.
-One complaint was found to be not well-founded by the Office of the Privacy Commissioner of Canada.
-The other three were not resolved during this period.
+Three complaints made pursuant to the Privacy Act and received during the previous period were resolved during the period covered by this report.
+All three complaints were found to be not well-founded by the Office of the Privacy Commissioner of Canada.

 5. Use and disclosure